bengras/goboek.nl/content/blog/010_rtems_beagle.md

         Result is in bone_hello.exe-sdcard.img.

 There you go. dd that to an SD card and boot!

+The script needs to know whether it's for a Beagleboard xM or one of the Beaglebones.
+This is to know which uboot to use.
+It will detect this from the path the executable is in, so you have to specify the full path.

 Running with the Beagleboard xM over JTAG
 -----------------------------------------